opensoars/simshare/README.md

 ## Documentation

-To generate documentation run either `npm run doc_backend` or `npm run doc_frontend`.
+To generate documentation run `npm run doc`, `npm run doc_backend` or `npm run doc_frontend`.
 The documentation is served along with simshare, it's server at `/doc/jsdoc`.